 - DON’T assume that routine protocols are always observed.
 Perform a daily safety check at the beginning and end of each shift.

-- DO encourage workers to take ownership of their safety responsibilities by making them feel like an invaluable member of the team and holding everyone accountable.
+- DO encourage workers to take ownership of their safety responsibilities by making them feel like invaluable members of the team and holding everyone accountable.

 - DO show workers real-life examples of what happens when there is a lack of fire safety training.
 This can be done through videos or other educational materials.